Insurance Adverse Action Notices: What They Mean and Your Rights

 See if you qualify for a lower rate in less than 2 minutes

-In this guide, you'll learn what an adverse action notice is, when insurers are required to send one, the most common reasons they're issued, and — most importantly — how to exercise your rights to dispute errors and potentially get a better outcome.
+In this guide, you'll learn what an adverse action notice is, when insurers are required to send one, the most common reasons they're issued — including credit-based insurance scores, driving record, and claims history — and most importantly, how to exercise your rights to dispute errors and potentially get a better outcome.
+With poor-credit drivers paying over 105% more than those with excellent credit, knowing how to respond to an adverse action could save you thousands.

 Key Pinch Points

-• You have 60 days to request a free credit report after receiving the notice
+• You have 60 days to request a free credit report after the notice

-• Correcting credit errors can trigger insurer reunderwriting at better rates
+• Correcting consumer report errors can trigger reunderwriting at better rates

 Compare Car Insurance Rates in Ohio